Bill Cosby’s Rep Blasts Eddie Murphy For Wicked ‘Saturday Night Live’ Diss: ‘Hollywood Slave’

 “I am very appreciative of Eddie and I applaud his actions,” Cosby said at the time, through his rep.

-Instead, Saturday Night Live veteran Kenan Thompson donned a Cosby sweater to play the disgraced TV dad in the skit.
+Instead, Saturday Night Live veteran Kenan Thompson wore a Cosby sweater to play the disgraced TV dad in the skit.